C-NERD/ransomeware/README.md

 ## Disclaimer

 This code is for educational purpose only.
 I am not responsible for whatever you do with the code.
-Be responsible and do not use this to harm anybody
+Be responsible and do not use this to harm anybody.

+Although the ransomeware is relatively safe(as long as you do not forget the key and iv used to encrypt your files or you do not encrypt twice is a row), you should not run this on your personal computer.

-### Compilation
+## Compilation

 #### Dependencies :